Yoctol/bottender/docs/advanced-guides-deployment.md

 > - The `echo "Y"` aims to answer the first interactive CLI prompt
 > - If you haven't changed your webhook path in `bottender.config.js`, by default, your Messenger Bot Webhook is `https://<your-heroku-app-name>.herokuapp.com/webhooks/messenger`; your LINE Bot Webhook is `https://<your-heroku-app-name>.herokuapp.com/webhooks/line`, and so on.

-Finally, You can use Heroku CLI by Git push to complete the deployment process and let Heroku runs the `Procfile` to help you finish the webhook setup.
+Finally, You can use Heroku CLI by Git push to complete the deployment and let Heroku runs the `Procfile` to help you finish the webhook setup.

 ```sh
 heroku git:remote -a <your-heroku-app-name>